 Researchers from a Baltimore-based university have used cutting-edge technology to provide the public with a real-time, digital map to monitor the lethal Coronavirus as it spreads from China across the globe.

-Created by a team at Johns Hopkins University, the map visualizes various global data sources on an interactive dashboard map built on Esri's world-leading mapping software – the same technology used by Australia's leading government agencies and the Department of Defence.
+Created by a team at Johns Hopkins University, the map visualises various global data sources on an interactive dashboard map built on Esri's world-leading mapping software – the same technology used by Australia's leading government agencies and the Department of Defence.

 The map aims to provide the general public with a single source of truth by collaborating outbreak data from the World Health Organisation, the Centres for Disease Control and Prevention, and, China's CDC and Dingxiangyuan.